 Primary Stroke Center

 Our cardiac specialists work with our vascular and neurological care counterparts to provide expert stroke care.
-JFK Medical Center has been recognized as a Primary Stroke Center by The Joint Commission, acknowledging our compliance with stringent national standards and superior outcomes for stroke patients.
+JFK Heart Hospital has been recognized as a Primary Stroke Center by The Joint Commission, acknowledging our compliance with stringent national standards and superior outcomes for stroke patients.

 Heart testing services